JearStar/EZFitness/README.md

 different exercises, either by a preset list or a custom list.
 They will be able to view different workouts grouped by muscle groups (e.g. biceps, triceps, pectorals, etc.) After selecting and queuing up exercises , they can hit *start* on the queue and as they complete workouts, they will be able to **record** how many sets , repetitions, weight of the exercise.
-They may choose to **remove** a workout after a queue has started .
 At the end of the workout, users can hit "*finished workout*" and the exercises in that **session will be logged and stored**.

 This application will be used by **gym-goers** or maybe people who just want a **casual workout**.
 This is a project of